ryan-mcclue/unsw/comp3331/wk2/week2.md

 TCP (flow/congestion control, reliable data transefer, connection oriented)

-HTTP is a pull protocol, i.e. will wait for recieved reply (as oppose to SMTP which is push) HTTP stateless.
+HTTP is a pull protocol, i.e. will wait for recieved reply SMTP is push, ∴ not used for transferring files between mail server and host as this is a pull operation

+HTTP stateless.
 Responses/requests have status line, header lines, body

 sends out cookie id which will be included in every HTTP request